 In our special education programs, different kinds of Learning Groups meet different student’s needs.
 Curriculum-based groups follow the Ontario curriculum with some individual modifications or accommodations.
 Remedial groups provide more intensive focus in areas of need such as decoding or comprehension; math skills, or writing.

-Class Structure and Size – Our students start each day in Homeroom classes of between approximately 8 – 12 students.
-Our Primary homeroom includes grades 1, 2 & 3; our Junior homerooms are for grades 4, 5 & 6; our Intermediate homerooms are for grades 7 & 8.
+The Elementary side of our School has three divisions: our Primary homeroom is for grades 1, 2 & 3.
+The Junior homerooms include grades 4, 5 & 6; and our Intermediate homerooms are for grades 7 & 8.

-Differentiated Instruction – Learning goals are adjusted to the abilities of each student.
-The teacher will vary the content (what the students learn), the process (how they learn, or the activities they do) and the products (what the student is required to produce to demonstrate mastery of the concept).
-This is one of the best elementary schools for students with special needs where differentiated instruction allows students of different abilities to participate in class study at different levels.
+Teachers adjust learning goals to the abilities of each student.
+They vary the content (what the students learn), the process (how they learn, or the activities they do) and the products (what the student is required to produce) to meet the needs of each student.
+Differentiated instruction allows students of different abilities to participate and be successful in class

 We are a G Suite for Education (Google) environment.
 All of our students have personally-assigned Chromebooks to use in all of their classes.
 Read & Write Assistive Technology is accessible by every student, in order to assist with speech to text dictation, word prediction in writing, and text to speech read-aloud.
 Teachers assign work using Google Classroom, so that students can complete and submit work online, directly to their teacher.

 Teachers assign homework if classwork has not been completed, or to have students practice to consolidate concepts or skills.
 We believe that students should have some family time and free time each day.

 You want to know what is going on with your child at Brighton.
 Teachers use email to communicate regularly with parents, and are always available for a phone call.
 In addition, Google Classroom automatically sends daily notices to parents with information on assignments, to keep you in the loop.